 Matthew’s recent experience includes the following:

-- G v P (2021-22): acting for a global commodity trading company in multiple arbitrations against Asian state-owned entities relating to the payment of port charges under contracts for the supply of LNG cargoes (with Oliver Caplin).
+- G v P (2021-22): Acting for a global commodity trading company in multiple arbitrations against Asian state-owned entities relating to the payment of port charges under contracts for the supply of LNG cargoes (with Oliver Caplin).

 - Assisted in an appeal to the GAFTA Board of Appeal in relation to claims regarding the delivery of non-contractual animal meal under c.f.r. sale contracts and the doctrine of common mistake.